julianVillega/backend1/readme.md

   * testProducts.json
   * testUsers.json

   All operations are performed over the users.json and products.json files.
 The testUsers.json and testProducts.json are there to facilitate the testing of the application.
-After running some tests, you can use the testUsers.json and testProducts.json files to restore the original contente of the users.json and products.json files.
+After running some tests, you can use the testUsers.json and testProducts.json files to restore the original content of the users.json and products.json files.

 ## Features implemented: